KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ![temp pic](https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/temp-project-picture.jpg)
 A better picture will be added for the final draft.

 ## Write something about results and how I focused more on the software part of this project.

+The focus of this project has mainly been on the software side instead of the hardware side.
+I focused more on laying the foundation for code expansion rather than on any advanced sensor readings.

+The code for the telegram chat bot uses simple HTTP request to fetch/request data.
+This is not a scalable solution for larger projects but will work fine for personal use.